dylanv/dylanv.github.io/_posts/2019-01-19-hello-world.md

 ## Why start a blog?

-* Practice writing through repition.
+1. Practice writing through repition.
+  * Writing is a skill that needs practice, like any other.
+  * Simplifying complex topics is a core competency for data scientists.
-* Share things I find cool.
+2. Explore things I find cool.
+  * Same way writing a thesis forces you to finish a project.
-* Condense my knowledge by writing about it.
+3. Condense my knowledge by writing about it.
+  * The best way to learn and to ensure that you understand something is to condense it and/or teach it to others.